xt84/public-configs/install-scripts/README.md

 Sripts for install software not from repos
 ==========================================

-* install-jdk-6.sh - install JDK 6 in Ubuntu
+* install-jdk-ubuntu.sh - install JDK on Ubuntu
+* install-jdk-fedora.sh - install JDK on Fedora